-Grades ABB at A-Level.
-This must include grade A or above in at least one of Mathematics and Physics.
-Both subjects are required.
+Grades AAB at A-Level.
+This must include grade A or above in both A-Level Mathematics and Physics.
 Excludes General Studies.

-International Baccalaureate Diploma with a minimum of 32 points overall, including 6,5,5 from three Higher Level subjects.
-This must include 6 in Higher Level Mathematics or Physics, with both subjects being taken at Higher Level.
+International Baccalaureate Diploma with a minimum of 34 points overall, including 6,6,5 from three Higher Level subjects.
+This must include a minimum of 6 in both Higher Level Mathematics, and Higher Level Physics.